Food For The Poor, Inc.

 Food For The Poor serves the poor in 17 countries in the Caribbean and Latin America, providing food, housing, water, healthcare, education, emergency relief and sustainable development.

-In addition to providing emergency relief, our desire is to enable the poor to lift themselves out of poverty.
+In addition, our desire is to enable the poor to lift themselves out of poverty.
 By supporting education initiatives, training programs and income-generating projects, the cycle of poverty can be broken.

 Food For The Poor exists as God’s instrument to help the materially poor and to renew the poor in spirit.
 Our work in the Caribbean and Latin America empowers local churches, clergy and lay leaders with goods and supplies to assist those who are living in desperate poverty.
 This network of partners in-country ensures that aid reaches those who need it the most.